rolandoalvarado/data_parser/README.md

 # DataParser

-DataParser is a simple code for parsing a json file with search capabilty for partial or full name and displaying of duplicate email if there is.
+DataParser is a simple gem for parsing a json file with search capabilty for partial or full name and displaying of duplicate email if there are.

 NOTE: Later on it can extend to process other file type like csv, pdf, text file.